-Students in these programs typically learn about digital communication technologies and the coordination of multi-media strategies that may include audio, video, and textual components.
-Issues related to the evolving media landscape, and to the legal and ethical issues surrounding copyright protections, libel, and intellectual property laws are also generally covered as part of a master’s in communication program.
-The goal of these programs is to prepare students for careers in business, politics, media, and other fields in which effective inter-organizational communications, customer relations, and strategic marketing are priorities.
+Many applied master’s in communication programs are further tailored to fit a particular communication specialization, like strategic marketing, public relations, advertising, political messaging, human resources management, organizational leadership, and/or corporate brand building.
+Students in these programs typically learn about emerging communication technologies and the coordination of multi-media strategies that may include audio, video, and textual components.
+Issues related to the evolving media landscape, and to the legal and ethical issues surrounding copyright protections, libel, and intellectual property laws may also be covered in a master’s program curriculum.
+The goal of these applied programs is to prepare students for careers in business, politics, media, and other fields in which effective communication, customer relations, and strategic marketing are priorities.

-Online master’s in communication programs offer the equivalent of campus-based master’s in communication programs using distance learning platforms and technologies.
-They provide students who may not be able to relocate or would prefer not to commute to a campus a more flexible and convenient option for earning a master’s degree in communication.
-These programs utilize learning management systems that allow students to view lectures, complete assignments, and participate in other class activities without having to regularly attend in-person, campus-based activities.
-While some online master’s in communications programs may require a limited number of campus visits, many do not.
+Online master’s in communication programs utilizes distance-learning platforms and technologies to offer online students the same basic training and instruction as their campus-based counterparts.
+An online program provides students who may not be able to relocate or would prefer not to commute to a campus a more flexible and convenient option for earning a master’s in communication.
+All or most of the coursework required for an online master’s in communication program is delivered through learning management systems (LMSs), which allow students to view lectures, complete assignments, and participate in class activities without having to regularly attend in-person, campus-based classes.
+While some online master’s in communications programs may require a limited number of campus visits, the majority do not.

 A typical master’s in communication degree program has two basic curricular components.
-The first encompasses an established core curriculum of communication skills (writing, rhetoric, public speaking), and social and behavioral science-based communication theories.
-These theories create a foundation for understanding how information and ideas are processed by the human brain, how cultural and social factors impact their dissemination, and how this knowledge can be leveraged to persuade, convince, and otherwise improve the effectiveness of interpersonal, organizational, and mass communications.
+The first, which varies by specialization, encompasses an established core curriculum of communication skills (writing and rhetoric), social and behavioral science-based communication theories and research methodologies, and an overview of established and emerging media and communication technologies.
+This provides students with a conceptual framework for understanding communication processes, including the socio-cultural and technological factors that impact communication, and the strategies and technologies that may be deployed to facilitate interpersonal, organizational, and mass communications.

-The second component of a master’s in communications program involves more targeted coursework in specific applications of core communication skills and knowledge, and the use of various media technologies in the field of communications.
-In some programs, this takes the form of elective coursework in specific areas like public relations or strategic marketing, while other programs offer more formalized specializations or concentrations in advertising, politics, and/or global communication.
-It is also common for online master’s in communication programs to include a capstone project or thesis that challenges students to apply what they’ve learned to a relevant subject of their choosing.
+The second component of a master’s in communications program involves advanced coursework in communication theory and/or the application of communication theories, skills, and technologies to a particular field or endeavor.
+In some programs, the applied component of the curriculum may take the form of elective coursework in an area like public relations or strategic marketing.
+Other programs may offer more formalized specializations or concentrations in fields like integrated marketing communications, health communication, journalism, politics, and/or global communication.
+It is also common for an online master’s in communication program to include a capstone or thesis project that challenges students to apply what they’ve learned to a relevant subject of their choosing.

 |Changing Behavior Through Communication||An examination of individual, interpersonal, and community messaging and how this can change patterns in voting, consumer choice, personal habits, and other behaviors.|

 The baseline requirement for admission to an online master’s in communications program is a bachelor’s degree from an accredited college or university.
 Applicants must provide a transcript, and may be asked to complete and/or meet several other requirements.
-Many programs require a written personal statement (usually 500-to-1000 words) outlining the candidate’s academic/professional background, future goals, and reasons for pursuing a master’s in communication degree.
+Many programs require a written personal statement (usually 500 to 1000 words) outlining the candidate’s academic and/or professional background, future goals, and reasons for pursuing a master’s in communication degree.
 Some programs request a brief telephone interview as part of the application process and/or the submission of up to three letters of recommendation.

-While programs may not insist upon the submission of standardized test scores (usually the Graduate Record Examination, or GRE), some programs will take into account GRE scores if they are submitted.
+While some programs require the submission of standardized test scores (usually the Graduate Record Examinations, or GRE), other programs will take into account GRE scores if they are submitted.
 Programs may also have a minimum cumulative undergraduate grade point average (GPA) requirement, which is typically between 2.75 and 3.0, although provisional admissions may be an option for those with a lower GPA.
 While there are typically no specific undergraduate course or major requirements for admissions to an online master’s in communication program, some programs stress the need for strong writing skills and evidence of relevant prior coursework or professional experience.

-In addition to examining a program’s curriculum and its admissions requirements, it is important to consider several key structural features of online master’s in communications programs that may make one program more ideal compared to another one.
+In addition to examining a program’s curriculum and its admissions requirements, it is important to consider several key structural variations in online master’s in communications programs that may make impact the relative convenience and flexibility of the online learning experience.
 There are three key areas of difference in the structure of online programs that are worth consideration: instructional methods; course load and time commitment; and required campus visits.

-Students who enroll in part-time master’s programs take fewer courses per semester (typically one or two), and their time to graduation lengthens accordingly, to three-to-four years.
-Some programs put a cap on the number of years a student may spend earning a master’s in communications degree; this is usually between five and seven years.
+Students who enroll in part-time master’s programs take fewer courses per semester (typically one or two), and their time to graduation lengthens accordingly, to three or four or more years.
+Some programs put a cap on the number of years a student may spend earning a master’s in communications degree, usually at five, six, or eight years.
 Prospective applicants should research programs to find an enrollment option that best suits their needs.

-Campus Visits: Another important consideration for students considering an online master’s in communication program concerns campus visits or immersions.
-These sessions are a required part of the curriculum in the programs that have them.
-Immersions can be a short as two-to-three days, or last up to a week.
-During that time, online students are expected to be on campus (or at another location) to participate in a variety of activities, including orientation and networking events, workshops, and other meetings with faculty and classmates.
-Immersions are not a component of every online master’s in communication program; in fact, many programs do not require any campus visits.
-While immersion sessions can be a useful part of a program’s curriculum, they can present scheduling conflicts and add expenses (food, travel, and lodging) to an online master’s in communications program.
-Students who want to meet their classmates and instructors in person and who want hands-on, face-to-face instruction as a part of their online program, may want to consider a program that includes immersion sessions.
+Campus Visits: Another important consideration for students in an online master’s in communication program concerns campus visits or immersions, which are required by some programs.
+Immersions may be a short as two or three days, or they may last up to a week to ten days.
+During that time, online students are expected to be on campus (or at another location) to participate in a variety of activities, including orientation and networking events, workshops, and/or meetings with faculty and classmates.
+Immersions are not a component of every online master’s in communication program; in fact, the majority of programs do not require any campus visits.
+While on-campus sessions can be a useful part of a program’s curriculum, they may present scheduling conflicts and add expenses (food, travel, and lodging) to an online master’s in communications program.
+Applicants to online master’s in communication programs who would prefer a program that offers on-campus sessions should examine program requirements carefully prior to submitting an application.